What to Do if you have a Cold or Flu?

 In the beginning stages, the symptoms of colds and flu can be similar.
 Both conditions begin when one or more of the over 200 hundred viruses that cause a cold or flu penetrate the body’s protective barriers.
 Viruses don’t breathe, digest food or eliminate, but they replicate themselves with a vengeance.
 Nose, eyes and mouth are usually the sites of invasion from cold viruses.

 The most likely target for the flu virus is the respiratory tract.
 Colds and flu respond to different treatments.
-The following symptomatic chart can help identify your particular condition and allow you to deal with it better.
+The following symptoms can help identify your area of illness and to implement the suggested treatment protocol to follow.
+If you have difficulty identifying your area of illness, the treatments suggested will help in your recovery.

 Cold Symptoms –Slow onset -Body aches – largely due to the release of interferon (an immune stimulator). -Rarely accompanied by fever and headache. -Localized symptoms such as sore throat, sinus congestion, listlessness, runny nose and sneezing. -Mild fatigue and weakness as a result of body cleansing. -Mild to moderate chest discomfort, usually with a hacking cough. -Sore or burning throat common.